 You're at your fairly mundane job, which isn't anything martial (military, police, security guard, etc), doing your job, when all the sudden there's an explosion, or gunfire, or someone shouting that you're now a hostage.
-The professional Bad Asses who'd normally kick ass and Chew Bubblegum, in that kind of situation, are not available, for whatever reason (slow to respond, killed, corrupted, etc).
+The professional badasses who'd normally kick ass and Chew Bubblegum, if they weren't out of bubblegum, are not available for whatever reason (slow to respond, killed, corrupted, etc).

 You step up to the plate, and start kicking ass.
 Sure, you might die in the process, but at least you went down swinging, instead of cowering in fear.

 Often these characters are either long lost ex-military or scientist working on the latest Phlebotinum.